Naga-Manohar-Y/Classifying_Chessmen/README.md

 EDA was conducted to understand the dataset better, including:
 - **Dataset Overview:** This dataset is structured into six directories, one for each chess piece.
 Each subfolder contains labeled images of the respective chess piece.
 - **Source:** [Kaggle Chessman Dataset](https://www.kaggle.com/datasets/niteshfre/chessman-image-dataset/data)
-- Class distribution, total samples, and data augmentation techniques are there is notebook file.
+  - You can directly use the images from this repo before running the `chessmen.ipynb` notebook change the `path` or `DIR` variable to 'Chessman_Images_Data'
 - **Visualizations:** Sample images of each chess piece and their respective pixel distributions.
+Class distribution, total samples, and data augmentation techniques are displayed in  `chessmen.ipynb` file.
-- **Insights:** Key observations that influenced preprocessing and model architecture decisions.
+- **Insights:** Key observation that influenced preprocessing and model architecture decisions is less number of images (600 images).
+  - So I applied data augmentation which helps the model to train on different variations of images.

 ### 2. **Model Training**
 - Model Architectures used: